THE

 college professors, film makers, and business people.

-Note: Many students are under the mistaken impression that it's a good idea to "get all the General Education courses out of the way" first, then concentrate on their major during their last 2 years.
+Note: Many students are under the mistaken impression that it's a good idea to "get all the General Education courses out of the way" first, then concentrate on their major during their last two years.
 DO NOT DO THIS.
 You may not be able to graduate on time unless you begin taking (and passing) theatre courses right away.
 Some of our courses may not be offered every semester.
-Your should declare your major and have an advisor assigned from the Theatre Arts faculty as early in your academic career as you can order to graduate in 4 years.
+You should declare your major and have an advisor assigned from the Theatre Arts faculty as early in your academic career as you can order to graduate in four years.

 | THE